 Wisdom Does Not Come With Age: Please Stop Focusing On The ‘Illusions’

-I’ve recently been getting a lot of the older generation clients who are in their late 40s and 50s I guess because all the crystals, jadeites, and pixiu bracelets are running out of divine cosmic juice and people are looking for alternatives.
+I’ve recently been getting a lot of the older generation clients who are in their late 40s and 50s I reckon because all the crystals, jadeites, and pixiu bracelets are running out of divine cosmic juice during the pandemic and people are looking for alternatives.

 I have to be honest and mention that they are usually the demographic of clients that are most difficult to deal with.
 Not every single person in their 40s and 50s of course, but the probability of a difficult client coming from this age group is much higher.